ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 Before working with lifecycle hooks, you should have a basic understanding of the following:

 *   [TypeScript programming](https://www.typescriptlang.org)
-*   Angular Classicapp-design fundamentals, as described in [Angular ClassicConcepts](guide/architecture "Introduction to fundamental app-design concepts")
+*   Angular Classic app-design fundamentals, as described in [Angular Classic Concepts](guide/architecture "Introduction to fundamental app-design concepts")

 <a id="hooks-overview"></a>

 ## Responding to lifecycle events

-Respond to events in the lifecycle of a component or directive by implementing one or more of the *lifecycle hook* interfaces in the Angular Classic`core` library.
+Respond to events in the lifecycle of a component or directive by implementing one or more of the *lifecycle hook* interfaces in the Angular Classic `core` library.
-The hooks give you the opportunity to act on a component or directive instance at the appropriate moment, as Angular Classiccreates, updates, or destroys that instance.
+The hooks give you the opportunity to act on a component or directive instance at the appropriate moment, as Angular Classic creates, updates, or destroys that instance.

 Each interface defines the prototype for a single hook method, whose name is the interface name prefixed with `ng`.
 For example, the `OnInit` interface has a hook method named `ngOnInit()`.
-If you implement this method in your component or directive class, Angular Classiccalls it shortly after checking the input properties for that component or directive for the first time.
+If you implement this method in your component or directive class, Angular Classic calls it shortly after checking the input properties for that component or directive for the first time.

 <code-example header="peek-a-boo.directive.ts (excerpt)" path="lifecycle-hooks/src/app/peek-a-boo.directive.ts" region="ngOnInit"></code-example>